arsalan-dev-engineer/Guess_Game_Tk/README.md

 # How the game works

-The user will have 5 attempts to guess the number between 1 and 10.
+You will have 5 attempts to guess the number between 1 and 10.
-The user will get a message box if they guess the number right or wrong and the message will be based on winning or losing :trophy:
+You will receive a message box if you guess the number right or wrong and the message will  differ, based on winning or losing :trophy: